Crashr-io/docs/docs/tokenomics/initial-stake-pool-offering.md

 ## Crashr ISPO

-CRASH is a cutting-edge platform that harnesses the power of the Cardano Blockchain.
+Crashr harnesses the potential of the Cardano Blockchain.
 Unlike other blockchain technologies, Cardano distinguishes itself with its unique functionalities and features.
 This makes it an ideal choice for our platform, allowing us to leverage its robust and innovative ecosystem for our Initial Stake Pool Offering (ISPO).
 This ISPO is a cornerstone of our strategy, enabling us to tap into the strengths of Cardano's Proof of Stake (PoS) system, and aligning perfectly with our commitment to innovation and community engagement.

 ## **ISPO Details** <a href="#ispo-details" id="ispo-details"></a>